|

 Marble is only a three on the hardness scale, meaning it is more porous and soft compared to quartz and granite.
 Soft stones are more likely to easily scratch and chip.

 Additionally, being made of natural carbonate, marble can be etched with acidic foods like vinegar and lemon juice and easily scratched with abrasive cleaning products and sponges.
 Marble is also high maintenance because it's recommended to re-seal your marble countertops every three months to one year.
-Different sealant products have different durations on how often they need to be reapplied.
+Different sealant products have different durations and how often they need to be reapplied.

 Stainless Steel Countertop